smartprocure/contexture-docs/getting-started/connecting.md

 created and the `types()` that we got from the `contexture-elasticsearch/types` repository.
 We also show that you can customize the request headers by providing an object that includes the headers keys and values.
-This `runSearch` function is ready to receive search trees and write the results back!
+This `search` function is ready to receive search trees and write the results back!

 You can read more about these topics in the following links: